Updated: DOE proposes cost recovery for baseload generators in new FERC rule

 The NOPR presses FERC to act within 60 days, but Chatterjee and other commissioners have stressed the agency's independence, and the acting chairman indicated during FERC's monthly meeting that he does not want to move forward on major issues until the final two vacancies at the agency are filled.

-When FERC does act, it need to build a regulatory record with input on how generation attributes should be valued.
+When FERC does act, it will need to build a regulatory record with input on how generation attributes should be valued.
 Already, some energy lawyers have expressed skepticism that the agency can finalize a new rule using the DOE's directives as a framework.

 "I would say this is not a proposed rule that could form the basis of a final rule," said Ari Peskoe, senior fellow in electricity law at Harvard Law School's Environmental Policy Initiative.
 "Usually proposed rules have far more detail that would provide a basis for comments on specific aspects of the proposal and that's not really here."